 Handout for 2020 International Society of Music Education Conference presentation: "Yoga for All Musicians: A Multi-Age, Multi-Level Tool for Musical Performance Enhancement and Body Awareness"

 With the number of musicians suffering from injuries or performance anxiety on the rise, the practice of yoga offers promise to help musicians cope with the demands of their profession.
 Yoga can instill the skills for efficient, healthy, and mindful practice and can reduce performance anxiety by teaching the skills for relaxation and mindfulness.
-Furthermore, the body awareness and anatomical understanding built through a regular yoga practice helps musicians develop an efficient technical approach to their instrument.
+Furthermore, the body awareness and anatomical understanding helps musicians develop an efficient technical approach to their instrument.
 In addition to discussing research findings, the presenter will demonstrate some yoga postures that have particular benefits to performing musicians.